ssp-data/cloud-cost-analyzer/README.md

 4. Copy the full table names into the config above

 **Note about AWS table_name and Rill dashboards:**
-If you change the AWS `table_name` from the default `cur_export_test_00001`, you'll also need to update two Rill files:
-- `viz_rill/models/aws_costs.sql` - Update the parquet path
+If you change the AWS `table_name` from the default `cur_export_test_00001`, you'll also need to update the parquet path in `viz_rill/models/aws_costs.sql` (file has comments showing where).
-- `viz_rill/sources/aws_cost_normalized.yaml` - Update the parquet path
-- `viz_rill/.env` - Update `INPUT_DATA_DIR`

-Both files have comments showing exactly where to update the table name.
+#### Cloud Deployment (ClickHouse)
+This repo supports both local (default) and cloud deployment:

+- **Local mode** (default): Parquet files + Rill local server
+- **Cloud mode**: ClickHouse Cloud + Rill Cloud or local Rill

+To deploy to ClickHouse Cloud, see [CLICKHOUSE.md](CLICKHOUSE.md) for complete setup instructions including:
+- ClickHouse Cloud account setup
-#### Switching to and between ClickHouse (and local mode)
+- Switching between local and cloud modes
-This repo works on cloud with ClickHouse and Rill Cloud, or locally with Parquet files and Rill locally.
-The default mode is locally, but if you want to run it yourself on ClickHouse, you can switch to it with these settings:
+- Data anonymization for public dashboards
+- GitHub Actions automation
+- Troubleshooting

+Short setup version:

+1. In rill.yaml change `olap_connector: clickhouse` to clickhouse
+2.. set `RILL_CONNECTOR="clickhouse"` in .env in `viz_rill/.env` and add DNS a valid path for ClickHouse`connector.clickhouse.dsn="https://<HOST>.europe-west4.gcp.clickhouse.cloud:8443?username=default&password=<PASSWORD>&secure=true&skip_verify=true"`
+3. use ENV `DLT_DESTINATION=clickhouse`, but it will be set automatically inside Makefile
 1. in rill.yaml change `olap_connector: clickhouse` to clickhouse
-3. set `RILL_CONNECTOR="clickhouse"` in .env in `viz_rill/.env` and add DNS a valid path for ClickHouse`connector.clickhouse.dsn="https://<HOST>.europe-west4.gcp.clickhouse.cloud:8443?username=default&password=<PASSWORD>&secure=true&skip_verify=true"`
-2. use ENV `DLT_DESTINATION=clickhouse`, but it will be set automatically inside Makefile

 After running the clickhouse pipeline with `make run-all-cloud`, it will load all data into clickhouse and serve rill from ClickHouse.

-More details in [ClickHouse Setup](CLICKHOUSE_SETUP.md).
+Long version with details in [ClickHouse Setup](CLICKHOUSE.md).

 ### 4. Run the Pipeline